TSLarson/Jenkinsfile/PITCHME.md

 #HSLIDE
 ### Tips and Tricks
-  1. Name your Jenkinsfile with the .groovy ending so IntelliJ highlights and assists you
+  1. Name your Jenkinsfile with the .groovy ending so your IDE highlights and assists you
   2. Let Gradle do the heavy lifting
     * Gradle has many plugins that allow tasks, such as adding your deployable artifact or pushing your app to Cloud Foundry, to be run simply by providing the config info to the plugin
     * Allows for a clean pipeline